Policy Choice in Time Series by Empirical Welfare Maximization: Supplemental Appendix A

-The left-hand side is the total expected reward over the planning horizon from $T$ to $T+1$ under the policy $R=(g_{1},g_{2})$, with the initial state $i$.
+Finally, we show the link between the total expected reward over a finite horizon (of length 2) and the finite-period welfare function { } The left-hand side is the total expected reward over the planning horizon from $T$ to $T+1$ under the policy $R=(g_{1},g_{2})$, with the initial state $i$.
 The last equality follows from (\ref{eq:M_pscore}) and the exclusion condition.

-With these connections established, we can regard EMW as an MDP with a finite period reward and a non-stationary solution.
-According to LK, in this case the policy $R$ is usually obtained by using a backward induction algorithm.
+Comparing \eqref{eq:two-period_welfare_re} with \eqref{eq:multi_welfare}, we can view the population conditional welfare of T-EWM with a finite-period target as the value function of a finite-horizon MDP with a nonstationary solution.
+According to LK, in this case, the policy is usually obtained by using a backward induction algorithm.

-Note that, for multi-period welfare functions, if the welfare function has a finite horizon (as in the case discussed in here), the optimal policy is often nonstationary.
-See Chapter 2 of \cite{kallenberg2016markov} for more details about finite horizon MDPs.